 The QSL inequalities attribute a minimum time to the evolution of a quantum state to another completely or partially distinguishable state.
-The Mandelstam-Tamm QSL (MTQSL)~\cite{qmspeed,qmspeedformul} is a consequence of the uncertainty relations between non-commuting observables and their unitary evolution according to the Schr\"odinger equation.
-For mixed states and non-unitary evolution of open systems geometrical properties of the space of density matrices and their relationship with probability distributions~\cite{densitymatgeom,densitymatgeom0} provide easier ways to find QSL relations.
-In this approach~\cite{qmspeedgeom,qmspeedgeomopen,qmspeedgeomgen0,qmspeedgeomlocal} after assigning a distance function $\dm$ to two states $\hvarrho (T_0)$ and $\hvarrho(T)$ and the corresponding metric ${\tt g}_{tt} (\hat{\lm}, \hvarrho)$ for the geometry of the space of density operators, the QSL can be written as: \be \Delta T \geqslant \frac{\dm (\hvarrho(T_0), \hvarrho(T)}{\llangle \sqrt{{\tt g}_{tt}} \rrangle} \ee where the double bracket means averaging over the measured time interval $\Delta T = T - T_0$ along the evolution path in the Hilbert space.
-However, these QSL's are not all tight, that is the minimum time is not always attainable~\cite{qmspeedgeomlocal,qmspeedrev}\footnote{In any case, the relationship between geometry of the space of density operators and their statistical properties is the evidence that uncertainty relations are behind the existence of a speed limit for the evolution of quantum states.
-This is in contrast to the classical physics, in which the speed limit is empirical and an axiom of special and general relativity.}.
-Here we only consider tight QSL's.
-For example, in the case of pure states $\dm$ and the corresponding ${\tt g}_{tt}$ are unique and correspond to the Fubini-Study distance and metric, respectively~\cite{qmhilbertgeom}.
-For mixed states the distance function is not unique and the metric for a given distance is not always known~\cite{densitymatgeom,densitymatgeom0,densitymatgeom1}.
-An exception is the Bures distance~\cite{buresmetric,qmspeedgeomopen}, which its corresponding metric is the Wigner-Yanase skew information~\cite{wigneryanaseqminfo}.
-In non-geometric QSL relations the denominator in (\ref{ineqgen}) is usually a non-geometric quantity.
-For example, for mixed states relative purity of the state can be used to find an attainable QSL~\cite{qmspeedopen}.
+The Mandelstam--Tamm QSL (MTQSL)~\cite{qmspeed,qmspeedformul} is a consequence of the uncertainty relations between non-commuting observables and their unitary evolution according to the Schr\"odinger equation.
+For mixed states and the non-unitary evolution of open systems, geometrical properties of the space of density matrices and their relationship with probability distributions~\cite{densitymatgeom,densitymatgeom0} provide easier ways to find QSL relations.
+In this approach~\cite{qmspeedgeom,qmspeedgeomopen,qmspeedgeomgen0,qmspeedgeomlocal}, after assigning a distance function ${\mathcal D}$ to two states $\hvarrho (T_0)$ and $\hvarrho(T)$ and the corresponding metric ${\tt g}_{tt} (\hat{{\mathcal L}}, \hvarrho)$ for the geometry of the space of density operators, the QSL can be written as \be \Delta T \geqslant \frac{{\mathcal D} (\hvarrho(T_0), \hvarrho(T)}{\llangle \sqrt{{\tt g}_{tt}} \rrangle} \ee where the double bracket means averaging over the measured time interval $\Delta T = T - T_0$ along the evolution path in the Hilbert space.
+However, these QSLs are not all tight, that is, the minimum time is not always attainable~\cite{qmspeedgeomlocal,qmspeedrev}.
+Here, we only consider tight QSLs.
+In any case, the relationship between the geometry of the space of density operators and their statistical properties is the evidence that uncertainty relations are behind the existence of a speed limit for the evolution of quantum states.
+This is in contrast to the classical physics, in which the speed limit is empirical and an axiom of special and general relativity.
+For example, in the case of pure states, the distance ${\mathcal D}$ and the corresponding ${\tt g}_{tt}$ are unique and correspond to the Fubini--Study distance and metric, respectively~\cite{qmhilbertgeom}.
+For mixed states, the distance function is not unique and the metric for a given definition of distance is not always known~\cite{densitymatgeom,densitymatgeom0,densitymatgeom1}.
+An exception is the Bures distance~\cite{buresmetric,qmspeedgeomopen}, whose corresponding metric is the Wigner--Yanase skew information~\cite{wigneryanaseqminfo}.
+In non-geometric QSL relations, the denominator in (\ref{ineqgen}) is usually a non-geometric quantity.
+For example, for mixed states, the relative purity of the state can be used to find an attainable QSL~\cite{qmspeedopen}.